holzeis/geth-helm/README.md

 # geth-helm

-A helm chart to run geth on kubernetes
+A helm chart to run a geth ethereum node on kubernetes.